sketchplugins/plugin-directory/README.md

 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [Shutterstock](https://www.shutterstock.com/explore/shutterstock-sketch-plugin), by Shutterstock, Inc.: Access Shutterstock's stunning images without leaving your workspace.
 - [Single Border](https://github.com/sureskumar/single-border), by Sures Kumar: Add single borders with advanced controls.
-- [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
 - [Sketch a Sketch](https://github.com/mathieudutour/sketch-a-sketch), by Mathieu Dutour: Bringing the iconic knobs from the famous toy to Sketch.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch